Program Objectives and Outcomes

 The BSEVE program educational objectives are to provide our graduates with the disciplinary breadth to:

-The BSEVE student outcomes have been modeled after the ABET Criterion 3 requirements.
+The BSEVE student outcomes are modeled after those found in Criterion 3 of the ABET Engineering Accreditation Commission criteria.
 Each graduate of the BSEVE program should be able to demonstrate:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 - an ability to communicate effectively with a range of audiences.

 - an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 - an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.